dcodesdev/rustfinity.com/challenges/closures/description.md

 - `subtract_closure`: This closure should return the **difference between two integers**.
 - `multiply_closure`: This closure should return the **product of two integers**.

-## Requirements
+### Requirements

 - Each closure should take two parameters of type `i32`.
 - Each closure should return a result of type `i32`.

 ## Hints

+Here are some hints to help you solve the exercise:

 <details>
     <summary>Click here to reveal hints</summary>

-- Use the `let` keyword to define closures.
 - Use the `|a, b|` syntax to define the parameters of the closure.
-- Closures can access variables in their surrounding scope if needed.
-- Each closure can be defined inline using concise syntax.
+- Since the type is already specified, it can be inferred, so you don't need to specify `a` and `b`.

 </details>